When you no longer need to hide to belong

 For many of us, this part was formed early as a nervous system strategy, not a flaw.

-It was love, expressed through protection.
+Hiding was never weakness.
+It was wisdom and love, expressed through protection.

 But what once kept you safe eventually starts to feel like suffocation.

 The moment arrives when your inner light, the quiet truth that has always lived inside you, begins to stir again.
+For authenticity.
+To be whole.

 That stirring is sacred.